Share on ThriftyFunCheck out these photos. Click at right to share your own photo in this page.

 By Susan J.

 This beautiful daffy is growing in a crack between the retaining wall in front of my home and a concrete strip next to the sidewalk.
 I understand that there was a garden there at one time before it was cemented over.
-So far this year I have been able to enjoy it for a week or more.
-Oftentimes someone plucks the bloom early on.

 These were "normal" daffodils until a couple of years ago.
 About a foot tall and large blooms.
 Then one year I looked out and this is what was blooming.
 They are only about 4-6 inches tall and the blooms aren't any bigger than the end of your finger.
 I have checked with many greenhouses, nurseries, and avid gardeners, and none of them have ever heard of this happening.
 They are perfect, just too small.